breakfastquay/rubberband/README.md

 This checks for necessary dependencies, reports what it finds, and if all is well, builds the code into a subdirectory called `build`.
-It will build everything it can find the requisite dependencies for: static and dynamic libraries, LADSPA and Vamp plugins, and command-line utility.
+It will build everything it can find the requisite dependencies for: static and dynamic libraries, LADSPA, LV2, and Vamp plugins, and command-line utility.

 Some configuration options are provided, described in the